carloscbl/prot/README.md

 To compile the project you need to have:
 - Installed boost 1.69 libs and includes in your machine as CMake will look for it in the local machine
 - C++ 17 compiler

-- cd build/
-- cmake ..
+- cmake > 3.10
-- make

-if you get an error

-- rm -rf build
+sudo apt install gcc g++ make cmake

+To build:

+From prot root directory:

-- mkdir build
+1- mkdir build

-and try again step 1
+2- cd build
+3- cmake ..
+4- make